ChristopherJamesN/sports-news-feed/README.md

 # react-redux-nba-news-feed
 A web application built with a React-Redux frontend and a Rails backend that can be used to view and take notes on NBA news.
+Demo hosted on Heroku here: https://fierce-fortress-50451.herokuapp.com/.

 ## Installation
 To test out this application locally, fork and clone the repo.